- 1 10. How is online gaming legal in PA?

 10. How is online gaming legal in PA?

-In December 2011, the US Department of Justice released a legal opinion that Federal Wire Act only applies to sports betting.
+In December 2011, the US Department of Justice released a legal opinion that the Federal Wire Act only applies to sports betting.
 This paved the way for individual states to begin to consider online lottery sales, and ultimately online poker and online casino games.

 Up until October 2017, only Delaware, Nevada and New Jersey had passed online gambling legislation.
 In fact, these are the only states that have opened up legal and regulated online gambling markets.